Jaybit0/QML/readme.md

 out, main_circuit, grover_iterations = auto_compute(grover_circ, [true])
 ```

-There parameter `[true]` specifies the desired `output value`.
+The parameter `[true]` specifies the desired `output value`.
 The function `auto_compute` will automatically compute the optimal number of Grover iterations and apply them to the circuit.
 Keep in mind that the `output values` have to match that specified number of `target lanes`.
 If you do not want a target lane to be trained on any specific value, you can insert `nothing` into the vector at the desired lane index.
 The function returns the quantum state after applying the circuit, the circuit without the amplitude amplification and the grover iterations as a circuit.
 Executing this code should generate the following logs:

 ```